 - ★ Watch the videos and take notes.
 Take your time with the Knowledge Checks, and quiz yourself on whether you're understanding the content.
 Try to connect what you see to your own life. - ★ Do the reading.
 If you prefer to read and take notes on paper, consider printing out the readings. - ★ Take the Self-Reflections seriously.
-Think not just about the material we've been studying, but what it means for you personally and how you can transfer skills from this class to other areas of your life. - ★ Invest in your projects.
+Think not just about the material we've been studying, but what it means for you personally and how you can transfer skills from this class to other areas of your life. - Invest in your projects.
 Start thinking about them early, and brainstorm with me about your plans.
 Make your draft submissions as complete as you can, and put in the work to improve them based on your classmates' and my feedback.
-Be sure to give yourself enough time to submit excellent, original work that shows off what you've learned. - ★ Invest in your classmates!
+Be sure to give yourself enough time to put in not just the required 10 hours, but even more. - ★ Invest in your classmates!
 This course is online, but you can still form relationships with your classmates.
 Giving feedback on their draft projects and in your peer reviews is not only an excellent skill to take into the workplace, but allows you to challenge and strengthen your own knowledge. - ★ Please ask me if anything is unclear or if I can offer additional support.
 I am here to help YOU!